Corporate Social Responsibility

 SugarCreek: Empowering Change

-SugarCreek: Empowering Change, allows SugarCreek to partner with local non-profit organizations like La Soupe to provide meals to food-insecure families to change their lives and increase their chances of success.
+SugarCreek: Empowering Change Initiative, allows SugarCreek to partner with local non-profit organizations like La Soupe to provide meals to food-insecure families to change their lives and increase their chances of success.

 La Soupe is a Cincinnati-based non-profit organization that is bridging the gap between food waste and hunger.
-Chef Suzy DeYoung works daily to rescue otherwise wasted perishables to create delicious and highly-nutritious meals for food-insecure families.
-SugarCreek’s exclusive partnership with La Soupe allows them to share culinary magic with customers and service-organizations alike.
-In 2016, La Soupe rescued 125,000 pounds of food from the landfill and donated over 71,000 servings of soup to food insecure families.3 In 2017, over 277,000 lbs were rescued and over 152,000 servings of soup were given.
-As the first corporate sponsor, in 2017 SugarCreek helped La Soupe increase their rescued food with 283,825 pounds donated through their new Pallet Partner program.
+Chef Suzy DeYoung and her team work daily to rescue otherwise wasted perishables to create delicious and highly-nutritious meals for food-insecure families.
+SugarCreek’s partnership with La Soupe allows us to share otherwise land filled food (especially proteins) with La Soupe.
+In 2019, La Soupe rescued 467,320 pounds of food from the landfill and donated over 300,059 servings to food insecure families.3 As the first corporate sponsor, SugarCreek helped La Soupe increase their rescued food donated through their new Pallet Partner Program.

 Click to enlarge infographic.